relateddigital/euromessage-android/README.md

         }
     }

+   You may set notification color and transparent small icon with  :

+        euroMobileManager.setNotificationTransparentSmallIcon(android.R.drawable.star_off, getApplicationContext());
+        euroMobileManager.setNotificationColor("#d1dbbd");

+       // euroMobileManager.removeNotificationColor();
+      //  euroMobileManager.removeNotificationTransparentSmallIcon();

+Please note: the notification color may not be displayed on all android models.

 ***Warning :***
 In some states, intent can be null, Please make sure that when you set reportRead intent to euromessage.